 l1) For which data processing activities required by the Temporary Specification does the registrar determine the purpose and means of processing?

-L2) Identify a data controller and data processor for each type of data.
+l2) Identify a data controller and data processor for each type of data.

-L3) Which registrant data processing activities required by the Temporary Specification do registrars undertake solely at ICANN's direction?
+l3) Which registrant data processing activities required by the Temporary Specification do registrars undertake solely at ICANN's direction?

-L4) What are the registrar's responsibilities to the data subject with respect to data processing activities that are under ICANN’s control?
+l4) What are the registrar's responsibilities to the data subject with respect to data processing activities that are under ICANN’s control?

 m) Registry's responsibilities in processing data